mvassaramo/Books/README.md

 ### Overview

-App using the OpenLibrary API + React - allowe the user to search for books.
+App using the OpenLibrary API + React - allows the user to search for books.